Sign up to our newsletter for Inspiration and advice to help you plan awesome events.

 A la carte is when you are handed a menu at the table and you are asked to notify a waiter of your selection.
 Your meal is then whisked out to you in a timely manner.
 While traditional in restaurants, this style of service is rare at events.
 However, if you are willing to pay some extra cash, or your event is a small gathering or held at a restaurant, this is a lovely service to offer your guests.
 We all love choice.

-Note: The reason it costs more for events is because the Kitchen has to prepare almost enough dishes of each of the options available.
+Note: The reason it costs more for events is because the Kitchen has to prepare almost enough dishes for each of the options available.
 Unlike a restaurant, caterers and venues will often have difficulty using the leftover food for this style of service, hence the cost is increased to accommodate the food wastage.

 STAND UP/ COCKTAIL